MicrosoftDocs/entra-powershell-docs/docs/conceptual/recover-deleted-data.md

 ## Prerequisites

-To manage roles with Microsoft Entra PowerShell, you need:
+To recover deleted data with Microsoft Entra PowerShell, you need:

 - A Microsoft Entra user account.
 If you don't already have one, you can [create an account for free](https://azure.microsoft.com/free/?WT.mc_id=A261C142F).
 - Microsoft Entra PowerShell module installed.
 Follow the [Install Microsoft Entra PowerShell module](installation.md) guide to install the module.